Type 45 Daring Class Destroyer, United Kingdom

 The prime contractor is Europaams SAS, a joint venture company two-thirds owned by Eurosam (MBDA and Thales) and one-third by the UKAMS subsidiary of MBDA.

-The missiles being developed for PAAMS are the Aster 15 and the Aster 30.
-The Type 45 will be able to carry up to 48 Aster 15 and Aster 30 missiles.
+The missiles used for PAAMS are the Aster 15 and the Aster 30.
+The Type 45 carries up to 48 Aster 15 and Aster 30 missiles.
 The Aster missile carries an inertial computer with datalink, an active J-band Doppler radar seeker and 15kg warhead.

 The speed of Aster 30 is Mach 4 and the range is more than 80km.
 The missile has manoeuvrability of up to 62g, achieved through the use of the EADS Aerospatiale PIF/PAF guidance system.
 Aster 15 has a speed of Mach 3, range of more than 30km and manoeuvrability of up to 50g.